-If we peek a look at Canon’s cameras, we will find a factor similar in all of them – having more and advanced features than the price you have to pay to buy them.
-Canon is well-known for targeting customers who want a good quality camera, but they are not willing to spend a huge amount just on a brand tag.
+If we peek at Canon’s cameras, we will find a factor similar in all of them – having more and advanced features than the price you have to pay to buy them.
+Canon is well-known for targeting customers who want a good quality camera, but they are not willing to spend a huge amount on a brand tag.

-Keeping this thing in mind, a great addition in Canon’s family is PowerShot SX730.
+Keeping this thing in mind, a great addition to Canon’s family is PowerShot SX730.
 This camera is so tiny that it can even fit in your pants pocket, yet its features and ultra-zoom lens can surprise you.

-Here are some details, which might interest you:
+Here are some details which might interest you:

 Built and design